 “A Move of God,” a musical benefit for the children of Cameroon, Africa, will be presented at 4 p.m.
-Saturday, July 26, at the T.C.
+Saturday at the T.C.
 Walker Education Center, Gloucester.
-The Sensational Gospel Tones, CoCo Holland and others will perform.
-The goal is to supply 500 book bags and supplies to all boys and girls in a small village orphanage, a release said.
+Emilienne Mondo of Cameroon, will be the speaker.
 For more information, call 642-0222 or 642-5132.

-Tom and Sandy McElfresh will leave on their mission trip on July 31.
-The Joyful Hands Women’s Circle will collect medical supplies such as Neosporin, children’s Tylenol, band aids, hydrogen peroxide, thermometers, toothbrushes and toothpaste for them to take along for the children of Uganda.
-Adult ministers in Uganda also need reading glasses, pencils and erasers; all supplies should be brought to the church by July 27.
+Tom and Sandy McElfresh of Severn Church, Naxera, will leave on their mission trip on July 31.
+The Joyful Hands Women’s Circle will collect medical supplies such as Neosporin, children’s Tylenol, band-aids, hydrogen peroxide, thermometers, toothbrushes and toothpaste for them to take along for the children of Uganda.
+Adult ministers in Uganda also need reading glasses, pencils and erasers; all supplies should be brought to the church by Sunday.

-Pastor Fred Carter of Shepherdsville Baptist Church, Gloucester, will preach at the 11 a.m.
-Sunday service.
-Irving Driver will conduct the Senior Choir.
-Clarence Holmes will teach the 10 o’clock Sunday school class.
-The lesson will be “Overcoming Temptation.”
+Pastor Fred Carter of Shepherdsville Baptist Church, Gloucester, will preach at 11 a.m.
+Sunday.
+Irving Driver will conduct the Male Chorus.
+Donald Driver will teach the 10 o’clock Sunday school class with the topic, “Seek the Good of Others.”

-The Senior Choir will rehearse at 6:30 tonight and Tuesday Bible study will begin at 7:30 p.m.
+The Male Chorus will rehearse at 6:30 tonight.
+Bible study from the 26th chapter of Genesis will be held at 7:30 p.m.
+Tuesday.

 Singleton United Methodist

 The sermon title of the Rev. Calvin Griffin, pastor of Singleton United Methodist Church, Schley, at the 11 a.m.
-Sunday service Sunday will be “Are You Searching?”
+Sunday service Sunday will be “Growing the Treasures of God.”